 - Supports Shift JIS encoding

 - Industry standard encryption for both data at rest and data in transit

 Co-browse sessions have a sharer and up to two viewers:

 - Sharer: The user who shares their screen, usually a customer.

 - Viewer: The user who sees the shared screen, usually an agent.
 An agent can run one co-browse session at a time.

 During a co-browse session, co-browse sends any changes to your website’s Document Object Model (DOM) to PureCloud.
 The DOM describes the underlying structure of webpages.
 Co-browse then uses this information to build the same page the sharer sees on the viewer’s screen seamlessly.
 Co-browse watches for any change on the page, such as scrolling, clicking, or text typed in a form field.
 When there is a change to the DOM, co-browse sends the change to PureCloud to update the viewer’s screen in real time.

 Because co-browse watches for updates to the DOM, it is lightweight and fast.
-Co-browse only sends textual information, as opposed to video of the sharer’s screen, and only sends information when there is a change instead of continuously streaming.
+Co-browse sends only textual information, as opposed to video of the sharer’s screen.
+Co-browse also sends information only when there is a change instead of continuously streaming.
 This architecture also provides security, because when you configure masking, agents cannot see any information that you mark as sensitive, and that information never leaves the sharer’s system.